thtg88/vagrant-setup/README.md

 ## Contained in this repository
 - CentOS 7
     - PHP 5.4 with stock Apache, MariaDB, and HTTPS configuration
+    - PHP 5.5 with stock Apache, MariaDB, and HTTPS configuration
     - PHP 5.6 with stock Apache and MariaDB
         - Basic HTTP configuration
         - Dynamic HTTPS self-signed certificate configuration